BYLAWS of Alliance Academy for Innovation PTSO

 Section 3: QUORUM

-Five (5) members of the PTSO present to vote shall constitute a quorum for the purpose of voting.
+A three-fourths majority of the PTSO present to vote shall constitute a quorum for the purpose of voting.

 ARTICLE V - FINANCIAL POLICIES